-The Idol is a fictionalized version of the life of Mohammed Assaf, a wedding singer from a refugee camp in Gaza who sneaked to Egypt to participate in the "Arab Idol" singing competition, winning the second edition.
+"The Idol" is a fictionalized version of the life of Mohammed Assaf, wedding singer from a refugee camp in Gaza, who sneaked from there to Egypt to participate in the "Arab Idol" singing competition, winning the second edition.
 The victory turned him not only into a singing sensation but also a symbol of hope for millions worldwide.
-Along the film adaptation of his live, the difficulties and limitations faced by Gaza's population as well as the restrictions on the freedom of movement are exposed in a powerful way.
+Along the film adaptation of his live, the difficulties and limitations faced by Gaza's population as well as the constrictions of freedom of movement are exposed in a powerful way.